-High flow from the widespread rains across northern New South Wales and Queensland is in transit along the Barwon-Darling River system and into Menindee Lakes.
-The New South Wales Office of Water and State Water have been managing releases from Menindee Lakes in anticipation of higher flow arriving in the near future.
+High flow from the widespread rains across northern New South Wales and southern Queensland is in transit along the Barwon-Darling River system and into Menindee Lakes.
+The New South Wales Office of Water and State Water have been managing releases from Menindee Lakes in anticipation of higher flow.
 This will result in high release rates into the Lower Darling River (and into the River Murray) for a number of months.
+Releases from Menindee Lakes are currently about 32,000 ML/day.